iltommi/qdb-documentation/source/reference/qdb_httpd.rst

 Securing access to the console
 ==============================

 By default the console access is free to anyone who has network access.
-It is possible enable basic http authentication to secure access to the console.
+It is possible enable basic HTTP authentication to secure access to the console.

 Both the login name and the password can be configured to an arbitrary value.

 .. caution::
   The password is stored in clear in the configuration file.
 To properly secure your console, you must ensure that the web bridge configuration file is not accessible to anyone.

-  In addition, you may want to tunnel the traffic through TLS for increased security as basic http authentication does not securely transmits credentials.
+  In addition, you may want to tunnel the traffic through TLS for increased security as basic HTTP authentication does not securely transmits credentials.

 The configuration of the login and the password can be done from the command line::